cg-gdsc/FAQ/Readme.md

 - Participants joining in a team, must register individually on the website and then signup their team.
 One can use the [MS Teams Channel](https://teams.microsoft.com/l/channel/19%3aa32e03d38fc940ee9d4b20a7cc9e030d%40thread.skype/Looking%2520for%2520Team?groupId=7d77d672-dff1-4c9f-ac55-3c837c1bebf9&tenantId=76a2ae5a-9f00-4f6b-95ed-5d33d77c4d61) created specifically to find teammates and co-ordinate.

+## Facing issues while registering individually

+- Error : "Signup failed: Pre-SignUp failed with error Error writing to database" - Please connect with [Kanwal](mailto:kanwalmeetsingh-amarjeetsingh.kochar@capgemini.com) to rectify this issue
+-  Error : "Invalid link provided, please request a link again." error if you open the verification link from your Capgemini Laptop.
+Please ignore this message as your registration will be verified anyway.

 ## How to create a team?

 - Go to https://gdsc.ce.capgemini.com/
 - Press the Login / Sign Up button in the top right
 - Press Sign Up
 - Fill out the Sign-Up form for registering individually.
 Once you sign up you can form your team using the Portal page.
 You can either provide a new name and create a team or join an existing team using the Team ID.
+- The website will be open to allow Team registrations between 6th - 30th June
+- Individual Signups/registrations will be open from 18th May onwards

 ## How many people can join one team?